mbest1813/documentation/v2/clickstream/destinations/google-bigquery.md

 That's it!
 You'll now be receiving a livestream of data from your application into your BigQuery dataset.

 If you run into any issues using this or any of our destinations, feel free to reach out to us at [support@metarouter.io](mailto:support@metarouter.io).
 Happy routing!

+# Additional Notes
+## Whitelisting Access
+Your Bigquery Database will need to be free to receive traffic from our IP Addresses: `35.245.140.149` and `35.236.193.215`.
+Please ensure that if you are restircting traffic, to allow access from those IPs for proper loading of data.